 The mobile revolution has accelerated innovation in various sectors of the economy and created new markets.
-In the agriculture sector, it has enabled farmers to receive real-time weather and market data, as well as advice on seeding, fertilizing, harvesting, pest infestation detection and management, secure financial transactions, alternative value chain linkages, and risk reduction, among other things (Abdychev et al., 2018).
-Furthermore, through advances in technology some African hospitals rely on medical drones, which offer an inexpensive solution, to expand health-care access to patients restricted by distance or infrastructure (McCall, 2019).
-Additionally, these technologies are also helping people in Africa build houses in just a day at relatively cheaper costs (Moghayedi et al., 2024)
+In the agricultural sector, it has enabled farmers to receive real-time weather and market data, as well as advice on seeding, fertilizing, harvesting, pest infestation detection management; and secure financial transactions, alternative value chain linkages, and risk reduction, among other things (Abdychev et al., 2018).
+Furthermore, through advances in technology, certain African hospitals rely on medical drones, which offer an inexpensive solution, to expand healthcare access to patients restricted by distance or infrastructure (McCall, 2019).
+Additionally, these technologies are helping people in Africa to build houses in just a day at relatively cheaper costs (Moghayedi et al., 2024).

-This mobile uptake has also led to proliferation of mobile payment systems and digital banking apps, bringing financial services to the unbanked, broadening financial access, and driving economic growth (Morgante & Wallace-Stephens, 2021; Mugume & Bulime, 2022).
-According to Yayboke & Carter (2020), mobile banking has provided significant gains in terms of financial inclusion, as it allows African countries to leapfrog the credit-card based systems that are still dominant in most developed countries and adopt a more efficient alternative.
+This mobile uptake has further led to proliferation of mobile payment systems and digital banking apps, bringing financial services to the unbanked, broadening financial access, and driving economic growth (Morgante & Wallace-Stephens, 2021; Mugume & Bulime, 2022).
+According to Yayboke and Carter (2020), mobile banking has provided significant gains in financial inclusion, as it allows

+African countries to leapfrog the credit-card-based systems that still dominate in most developed countries and adopt a more efficient alternative.
 In 2017, SSA countries had the highest percentage of adults with a mobile money account, with a regional average of 21%, compared with 4% worldwide (UNCTAD, 2018).
-Gabon, Ghana, Côte d'Ivoire and Senegal in the WCA sub-region, are among the countries leading mobile financial inclusion in Africa (UNCTAD, 2018).
+Gabon, Ghana, Côte d'Ivoire, and Senegal are among the countries leading mobile financial inclusion in Africa (UNCTAD, 2018).

 The rise of mobile payment systems is promoting entrepreneurship, which is helping to reduce unemployment, particularly among women and young people in SSA.
-This was confirmed by Kedir and Kouame (2022), who found that mobile money use was positively associated with self-employment and entrepreneurship among Cameroonian and Burkina Faso women, although more likely to benefit urban residents.
+This was confirmed by Kedir and Kouame (2022), who found mobile money use was positively associated with self-employment and entrepreneurship among Cameroonian and Burkinabe women, although more likely to benefit urban residents.
 Increasing use of mobile payments is also accelerating the growth of e-commerce both in SSA and the WCA sub-region.
 E-commerce enables retailers and entrepreneurs to reach prospective clients via digital platforms, thereby circumventing investment in physical retail (Okeleke et al., 2021).
-These platforms are boosting inclusivity in labour markets because more women entrepreneurs are operating businesses electronically.
-For example, women owned one-third (in Côte d'Ivoire) to more than half (in Nigeria) of the businesses on Jumia, Africa's largest e-commerce platform with operations in 11 countries across the continent (IFC, 2021).
+These platforms are boosting inclusivity in labor markets because more women entrepreneurs are operating businesses electronically.
+For example, women owned one-third (in Côte d'Ivoire) to more than half (in Nigeria) of the businesses on Jumia, Africa's largest e-commerce platform with operations in 11 African countries (IFC, 2021).

-Furthermore, mobile telephony in the region and sub-region has also led to the proliferation of the gig economy which provides flexible employment opportunities particularly for women, young people, and low-income groups that would otherwise be excluded (Ng'weno & Porteous, 2018; World Bank, 2023).
-To Ng'weno and Porteous (2018), the informal sector, including the gig economy is Africa's present and future source of employment opportunities.
-They assert that although the sector is perceived as being unproductive and tasking for workers, it has been and will continue to be the primary source of employment for the growing labour force on the continent.
+Furthermore, mobile telephony in the region and subregion has led to the proliferation of the gig economy which provides flexible employment opportunities, particularly for women, young people, and lowincome groups that would otherwise be excluded (Ng'weno & Porteous, 2018; World Bank, 2023).
+To Ng'weno and Porteous (2018), the informal sector, including the gig economy, is Africa's present and future source of employment opportunities.
+The authors assert that although the sector is perceived as being unproductive and tasking for workers, it has been and will continue to be the primary source of employment for the growing labor force in Africa.
 This is because of the minimal capital required to start an informal business and the negligible losses incurred upon exit (Etim & Olawande, 2020), as well as the low education and skill demands of the sector (Ng'weno & Porteous, 2018).